ynishimuraLv/corgias/README.md

 | `--tmp TMP`             | Temporary directory for intermediate files.                               |
 | `--keep`                | Keep intermediate files.                                                  |

-**Note**: Recostruction should be performed by a maximum-likelihood (DOWNPASS) and maximum-parsimony method (ACCTRAN) for ASA and SEV, respectively.
+**Note**: Reconstruction should be performed by a maximum-likelihood (DOWNPASS) and maximum-parsimony method (ACCTRAN) for ASA and SEV, respectively.
+Therefore, ML and MP are replaced with DOWNPASS and ACCTRAN.
 In addition to the above, `pastml` options can be acceptable (for example, `--upload_to_itol`).

 ### Phylogenetic profiling